PranavSriram18/genai_foundations/docs/series/moe.md

 was quite striking - several pages later, it still feels like I've barely scratched the surface!
 I even had to defer some topics originally intended for this piece to a separate Part 2.

-I was particularly struck by the extent of model-infrastructure codesign.
+I was particularly struck by the extent of model-infra codesign.
 I've long felt the researcher-engineer dichotomy is contrived, and that progress in AI will come from teams that deeply understand both abstract ideas and the physical systems that implement them.

 I've been interested in sparsity as a theme since I first read about compressed sensing as a freshman in 2014.
 For many years, sparsity has remained something of an afterthought in ML, largely